ntclark/PostScript/HostPostscript/Readme.md

 # HostPostscript

-This is the GUI host used to embed the actual [PostScript interpreter](../PostScript) for development purposes, or, for that matter demonstration purposes.
+This is the GUI host used to embed the actual [PostScript interpreter](../PostScript) for development purposes, or, for demonstration purposes, or, if you want, as something that you could modify to be the document rendering component of your existing or planned software system.

+This latter concept is discussed [here](../PostScriptInterpreter/#note).

 It is a windows application that implements the appropriate COM interfaces used to host the PS Interpreter COM object